niloycste/Object-Oriented-Programming-Cheatsheet/README.md

 print(calc.add(1, 2, 3))  # Outputs: 6

 ```
  method overloading is attempted in the Calculator class, but it's not directly supported in Python like in some other languages.
-In Python, when you define multiple methods with the same name in a class, the last one defined will override the previous ones.
+In Python, when we define multiple methods with the same name in a class, the last one defined will override the previous ones.

  - Method Overridning:
- Method overriding occurs when a subclass provides a specific implementation for a method that is already defined in its superclass.
+ Method overriding occurs when a subclass provides a specific implementation for a method that is already defined in its superclass.It is also
+ called runtime polymorphism or dynamic polymorphism.

  ```python
  class Phone: